tmendonca28/anthonymendonca/index.md

 # Anthony Mendonca

 Hey!
 I'm currently a Senior Consultant at [Booz Allen Hamilton](https://www.boozallen.com/) working in the Threat Intelligence team.
-Previously, I worked at [Deloitte](https://www2.deloitte.com/uk) as a Cyber Security Consultant in the Applications and Infrastructure Team on large cyber security transformation projects.
+Previously, I worked at [Deloitte UK](https://www2.deloitte.com/uk) as a Cyber Security Consultant in the Applications and Infrastructure Team on large cyber security transformation projects.
 I've also interned at both [BT](https://www.bt.com/) and [IBM Research Africa](https://research.ibm.com/labs/africa/).
 You can learn more about all this from my [resume/CV](/cv/)

 My interests lie in Threat Intelligence, Application Security, DevSecOps, Reverse Engineering and building scalable solutions securely.